11 Professional Email Etiquette Rules for 2022

 This shows that concise subject lines are not only good for email etiquette but also increase the chances of getting an open and reply.

-Also, always keep mobile users in mind and never exceed 7 words in your subject line.
+Also, always keep mobile users in mind and never exceed 50 characters or 7 words in your subject line.
 This will ensure that recipients can view the full subject line in their inbox.

 Tip: Here are 20 cold email subject lines proven to get over 85% open rates.

 2. Use Professional Salutations

 Use “Hello” and “Hi” rather than “Hey” in professional emails.
 That way, you avoid all instances of coming off as non-professional or too casual to your recipient.